OzzyGoylusun/Python.-Data-Management-in-Avocado-Supply-Chain-for-the-UK/README.md

 ### Exploratory Data Analysis

-As the fundamental scope of the project was
+As the fundamental scope of the project was to zero in on the data management side on the avocado supply chain, limited exploratory data analysis work went into the equation.

+Along these lines, the analysis sought to answer the following question:

+- What are the most common country(s) of origin for?
+  - Avocado
+  - Olive Oil
+  - Sourdough

 ### Data Analysis